Welcome Center

 - Referrals to support services and resources available on campus

-- Individualized and group tours and presentations
+- Individual and group tours and presentations (see more information below)

 - Please note for group tours and presentations: You will be emailed a copy of your tour request.
 This is not a confirmation.
 Once our team has verfied office and staff availability, we will send out a seperate confirmation email with directions and parking information.

-- If you have any questions or concerns in regards to campus tours, please email Brin Balboa (bbalboa@sdccd.edu)
+If you have any questions or concerns in regards to campus tours, please email Brin Balboa (bbalboa@sdccd.edu).

 Clarissa Padilla, Acting Director, Outreach and Promise